 The fourth "m=" line parameter <fmt list> is a list of one or more payload formats.
 This subclause is considering another wildcarding example with multiple list entries in <fmt list>.

 The unambiguous resource selection by the MG may require correspondent "a=" lines in case of wildcarding in the list of formats in the "m=" line.
-This is reflected in 7.1.8/H.248.1.
+This is reflected in 7.1.8/[ITU-T H.248.1].

 NOTE 1 – To avoid ambiguity when requesting the MG to reserve and commit resources, the MGC should supply as much information as needed when using under-specification (i.e., CHOOSE) so that the MG can make an unambiguous selection.
 For example, when using CHOOSE without specifying the required application type (e.g., "media name" in case of SDP encoding), further information may be needed (e.g., attribute lines in case of SDP encoding).